graphql/graphiql/DEVELOPMENT.md

 `yarn build:clean` only removes generated artifacts. `yarn build-clean` is a compatibility alias. `yarn build-bundles-clean` removes extension bundles and staged demos while preserving compiled packages.

+## CI caching

+GitHub Actions saves `.turbo/cache` between jobs and runs.
+Cache archives are grouped by runner OS, architecture, Node version file, and lockfile.
+Turbo checks each task's inputs before restoring its outputs; tasks with changed inputs run again.
+Jobs also build successfully when no cache is available.

+The release workflow saves caches on `main` that pull requests can reuse.
+Caches created by a pull request are available to later runs of that same pull request.
+GitHub controls this [cache access](https://docs.github.com/en/actions/reference/workflows-and-actions/dependency-caching#restrictions-for-accessing-a-cache).

+This uses GitHub's cache storage and requires no Vercel account or Turbo credentials.
+Turbo still reports `Remote caching disabled` because GitHub restores its local cache directory before the command runs.
+Developer machines keep their own local caches.

+To check reuse, rerun a completed PR workflow with **Re-run all jobs**.
+Look for a restored cache in the **Turbo cache** step and cached tasks in Turbo's summary.
+An empty or evicted cache makes the run slower but should not change its result.

 ## Build extension bundles and demos

 Build the VS Code extension bundles into their `out` directories: